UN Says 800,000 Have Fled Fierce Fighting In Rafah

 In northern Gaza's Beit Lahia, witnesses reported air strikes near Kamal Adwan hospital on Saturday.

-The World Health Organization has received no medical supplies in Gaza since the Rafah operation began, spokesman Tarik Jasarevic said Friday.
+The World Health Organisation has received no medical supplies in Gaza since the Rafah operation began, spokesman Tarik Jasarevic said Friday.

 Meanwhile, Israel said it killed two senior Islamic Jihad militants in separate air strikes in the northern West Bank and in Rafah.